 Even if you are healthy, and especially if you have never seen an ophthalmologist, getting a baseline eye exam is crucial to maintaining excellent eye health for the rest of your life.
 Age 40 is the age when early signs of eye disease and changes in vision may first occur, even if you have seemingly perfect vision.
-If you have any symptoms of eye disease or are at risk for eye disease because of factors like a family history of eye disease, diabetes, or high blood pressure, your ophthalmologist will prescribe the necessary interval for future eye exams based on the findings of this baseline exam.
+If you have any symptoms of eye disease or are at risk for eye disease because of factors like a family history of eye disease, diabetes, or high blood pressure, your optometrist or ophthalmologist will prescribe the necessary interval for future eye exams based on the findings of this baseline exam.

 Many adults around age 40 become more aware and proactive about their health.
 People often start measures to reduce the risk of heart disease, cancer, diabetes, and other issues through annual physicals with their primary care physician, healthier diets, getting more exercise, and other preventative measure.
 Having regular eye exams to prevent potentially blinding eye disease should also be part of this overall health maintenance plan.